-Critical Thinking and the Scientific Process First — Humanities Later
+Critical Thinking, Knowledge basics and the Scientific Process First — Humanities Later

 I feel that liberal arts education in the United States is a minor evolution of 18th century European education.
 The world needs something more than that.
 Non-professional undergraduate education needs a new system that teaches students how to learn and judge using the scientific process on issues relating to science, society, and business.

 Though Jane Austen and Shakespeare might be important, they are far less important than many other things that are more relevant to make an intelligent, continuously learning citizen, and a more adaptable human being in our increasingly more complex, diverse and dynamic world.
 When the rate of change is high, what one needs in education changes from knowledge to the process of learning.